-Practical training for students admitted to the specialization “Pedagogical Work with Children in an International Perspective” (Arbeid med barn i et internasjonalt perspektiv) or “Professionality in Cultural Diversity” (Profesjonalitet i kulturelt mangfold) as part of their Bachelor in Early Childhood Teacher Education, 3rd year of study, at Queen Maud University College of Early Childhood Education (QMUC).
+Practical training for students admitted to the specialization "ECEC institutions in international Perspectives" (Barnehager i internasjonale perspektiv) as part of their Bachelor in Early Childhood Teacher Education, 3rd year of study, at Queen Maud University College of Early Childhood Education (QMUC).
 These students complete this practical training course instead of one of the course codes BHPRA300, BKPRA300, BMPRA300 or BNPRA300.

 In accordance with the requirements of the Norwegian National Framework for Early Childhood Teacher Education (ECTE), 3rd year students must complete 25 days of practical training in an Early Childhood Education and Care (ECEC) setting (nursery, preschool, kindergarten, R-class, infant class, etc.).

 In the final year of the Norwegian ECTE, being a leader and manager for children and staff is emphasized, and the students should get opportunities to learn and practice these skills during their final practical training period.
-At the end of their training, they must write a report following criteria set by QMUC.
+At the end of their training, the students are obliged to submit a written report following criteria set by QMUC.
 The report is to be submitted to and evaluated by QMUC regardless of the course contents and assignments given at the host university or university college, but may also overlap with these.

 Expected learning outcome

-After completed course the student has the following knowledge, skills and competence:
+At the end of the course the student will have the following knowledge, skills and competence:

-- has knowledge about cultural differences in views on relations between children and adults, and on how this affects the children’s rights and participation
+- has knowledge about cultural differences in views on relations between children and adults, and how these differences affect the children’s rights and participation

-- has knowledge about various leader functions in the ECEC setting
+- has knowledge about various leader tasks in the ECEC setting

 - has knowledge about, and can lead, different didactic processes, such as lessons, projects etc. in the ECEC setting